opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/supported_formats.rst

 .. admonition:: Note
    :class: note

-   File formats support can be extended to match specific requirements (for instance, to support a complex XML or a non-standard flat file format).
-Contact your local support team if you need more information about extending the file formats supported.
+   File formats support can be extended to match specific requirements (for example, to support a complex XML or a non-standard flat file format).
+For more information, contact your local support team.

 Supported file formats
 ----------------------

-The following table lists the supported formats.
-Click the link on each connector name to know more about their available configuration options.
+The following table lists the supported file formats:

 .. list-table::
    :header-rows: 1